 - After finishing the site assessment, when will I receive my quotation?
 It generally takes 1-2 days for the mover to give you a quotation.

 - How long does your surveyor/relocation consultant finish assessing my house?
-It could take 15 minutes to 30 minutes depending on the requirements.
+It could take 15 minutes to 30 minutes depending on the requirements and the mover.

 - What are extra charges? – An estimate is generally for the move itself.
 It may not include insurance surcharges, fuel surcharges, awkward objects (pianos, etc.), flight charges, parking charges, etc.

 - Will there be any hidden costs?
 What are the possible additional costs?
 Some movers may lure you with cheap prices and then marking up with all sorts of “additional costs”.
-Be sure to clarify what are the possible “extra charges” to ensure you are not getting ripped off at the end of the project.
+Be sure to clarify what are the possible “extra charges” to ensure you are not getting ripped off at the end of the project by the movers.

 - Does the professional mover provide handyman services?